kleder/timetracker/README.md

 ![T-Rec image](./t-rec.jpg)

-T-Rec is a desktop time recording app that helps you log your work time into Youtrack.
+T-REC is a desktop Time RECording app that helps you log your work time into Youtrack.
 Recorded time entries are automatically synced to InCloud or Standalone Youtrack.

 ## Features